eslint/js/packages/eslint-scope/README.md

 ## API

+The following section describes the API for this package.
+You can also read [the docs](https://eslint.org/docs/latest/extend/scope-manager-interface).

 ### ScopeManager

 The `ScopeManager` class is at the core of eslint-scope and is returned when you call `eslintScope.analyze()`.
 It manages all scopes in a given AST.